KseniaSecurity/cognito-authentication-middleware/README.md

 # cognito-authentication-middleware

-It's a middleware for cognito authentication.
+It's a middleware for cognito authentication based on [cognito-express](https://www.npmjs.com/package/cognito-express).

 It provides a function: